 Full-time Facebook product managers have to develop innovative product initiatives using usability studies.
 Meanwhile, they have to follow the product requirements set by the company.
 If a new product design comes on, Facebook product managers have to build consensus.

-The product managers have to ensure that retains its competitive position.
+The product managers have to make sure to retain their competitive position.
 Achieving that position requires many trade-offs involved with new product ideas.

 Furthermore, Facebook product managers also make sure the product roadmap is being followed.
 They coordinate with product owners and analysts to ensure everything is on track.

-One additional factor that makes a huge difference in what a product manager does is where their office is—it also makes a massive difference in the product manager salary.
+One additional factor that makes a huge difference in what a product manager does is where their office is—it also makes a massive difference in your product manager salary.

 For example, a Facebook product manager working in Menlo Park or San Francisco will earn more and have more responsibilities than someone working in the New York City or Seattle offices.